 INSTRUCTIONS

 - In a 12-ounce or larger mug, whisk together all the wet ingredients: oil or melted butter, milk, egg yolk, and vanilla extract.
-For chocolate mug cake, save the hot water for last.
 For a cleaner appearance, you can whisk together the cake batter in a separate bowl and then pour it into the mug to cook, or for fewer dishes, whisk it directly in the mug.

 - Add the dry ingredients and whisk until completely smooth.
-For chocolate mug cake, whisk in the hot water.
 If you mixed the batter up in a separate bowl, pour it into the mug.
 Fold in any mix-ins of your choice that you want to be dispersed throughout the batter: sprinkles, nuts, fruit, etc. For add-ins such as chopped chocolate, peanut butter, nutella, or edible cookie dough, dollop these on top without mixing.

 - Microwave on high.
 For each cake, start at 1 minute, then add 15 seconds at a time until fully baked.
-For gluten-free chocolate mug cake, microwave 1 - 2 minutes (on my microwave, it takes exactly 1 minute 45 seconds).
-For gluten-free vanilla mug cake, microwave 1½-3 minutes (on my microwave, it takes exactly 2 minutes 30 seconds).
+Microwave 1½-3 minutes (on my microwave, it takes exactly 2 minutes 30 seconds).
 Let cool 2-3 minutes and serve with your favorite toppings, such as whipped cream or ice cream!

 Sheri Nix -